ethereum/web3.py/docs/ethpm.rst

 ~~~~~~~~~~~~~

 The URI to lookup a package from a registry should follow the following
-format. (subject to change as the Registry Contract Standard makes it’s
+format. (subject to change as the Registry Contract Standard makes its
 way through the EIP process)

 ::